+Genre Source

-Genre Source When looking up genres for albums or individual tracks, you can choose whether to use Last.fm tags on the album, the artist, or the track.
+When looking up genres for albums or individual tracks, you can choose whether to use Last.fm tags on the album, the artist, or the track.
 For example, you might want all the albums for a certain artist to carry the same genre.
-The default is "album".
-When set to "track", the plugin will fetch both album-level and track-level genres for your music when importing albums.
+Set the source configuration value to "album", "track", or "artist", like so: